Jazz Chisholm Player Props: Marlins vs. Cubs

-On Friday, Jazz Chisholm (.225 batting average in his past 10 games, with three home runs, two walks and seven RBI) and the Miami Marlins play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 6:40 PM ET.
+After going 2-for-4 in his most recent game, Jazz Chisholm and the Miami Marlins take on the Chicago Cubs (who will start Caleb Kilian) at 4:05 PM ET on Saturday.

-He had a one-hit showing in his most recent game (1-for-4) against the Braves.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Cubs.

 Jazz Chisholm Game Info & Props vs. the Cubs